jovanduy/ExercisesInC/reading_questions/thinkos.md

 One possible event is a system call, such as a disk request, completing.
 Upon completion, there is an interrupt and the interrupt handler then changes the state of the process that called that system call from blocked to ready.

-5) Why might a scheduler want to give higher priority to an I/O bound process?
+5) Why might a scheduler want to give higher priority to an I/O bound process

+An I/O bound process might be interactive and therefore should have low response time for the user.
+Furthermore, once the process starts running again, it might only run for a very short amount of time before blocking again while waiting for more input (a process that will run for a short amount of time before blocking should be run first before processes that will take a longer time so that more requests can be made in a shorter amount of time).

 When I make French toast, I usually make a batch of 12 slices.
 But my griddle only has room for 8 slices.
 Each piece of toast has to cook for 5 minutes on each side.
 How can I schedule 12 slices onto 8 "cores" to minimize the elapsed time to cook all 12 slices?
 (Note: this question is not hypothetical; this is really how I make French toast.)

+- Cook 8 slices on one side for 5 minutes
+- Flip 4, remove the other 4, and add on the next uncooked 4 and cook for 5 minutes
+- Remove the 4 completely finished slices, flip the half cooked 4, add back on the other half cooked 4 and cook for 5 minutes

+In total this takes 3*5 = 15 minutes